JBSA Lackland

 Amid the rigorous demands of the initial training phase at JBSA Lackland, a letter from loved ones becomes a beacon of hope.
 This seemingly small act of sending a message carries immense weight, offering trainees a tangible link to the world they’ve temporarily left behind.
 It serves as a touching reminder of the support waiting for them, providing a crucial morale boost and a sense of comfort amidst their challenging journey.
 These letters are not just messages but lifelines that uplift spirits and reinforce the resolve to persevere.

 You’re on this journey WITH your trainee, and sending mail is the best way to stay connected.
-Sandboxx Letters arrive on base the next day with return stationery, a pre-addressed envelope, the return postage paid, photos, and the option to add a gift card that can be used at various stores around the base.
+Sandboxx Letters arrive on base the next day with return stationery, a pre-addressed envelope, photos, and the option to add a gift card that can be used at various stores around the base.
 If you’re unsure what to write, start with simple questions about their daily experiences or add the Daily Drive letter add-on for consistent support.

 Over the next 7 weeks, I’ll share weekly updates about what your trainee is experiencing during their transformation into an Airman.
 This path is tough and demanding, but in the end, your trainee will have EARNED the title of “Airman.”
 Stay tuned for more insights and stories from this foundational phase of your trainee’s journey.